pku-smart-city/source_code/Attack-accident-prediction/readme.md

 run gsnet_attack_nyc.ipynb

-the rusults are saved in ./logdata/result
+the results are saved in ./logdata/result

 ## code reference
 the Gsnet model is referenced from https://github.com/Echohhhhhh/GSNet